Absence is Presence

-The difference between the pig and the chair is the difference between myself and my couch; however, a pig can be one of two kinds of pigs, a living pig or a stuffed pig.
+The difference between the pig and the chair is the difference between myself and my couch; a pig can be one of two kinds of pigs, a living pig or a stuffed pig.
 I too suffer my stuffing–I too have lived a momentary farce, now and then.

-In many of these observations, we see that existence precedes essence.
-Nonetheless, there is no such taxidermy for absence; no. Absence is absence, yet not absence alone.
+There is no such taxidermy for absence; no. Absence is absence, yet not absence alone.
 Absence is presence as well.
 This idea is not new, this present-absence, an absence that is also a kind of presence at times denser than the kind of physical presence that displaces even space.
 It has the ability to become the kind of presence we have in some things, both physical and metaphysical, not in nothing, which in turn of paradox is always something, otherwise there wouldn’t even be the word ‘nothing,’ quite literally, no thing.

 Now, this idea that ‘nothing’ refers to something is also not new; in turn, we understand the presence of any absence.
 But does this absence that is presence actually displace in the same way a body does space?
 And we do displace space around us, wherever we are, not only in rooms, but in parks as well, alone on the beach at sunrise in Montauk too.
 I have asked this question before: Does absence displace the way the earth does or the moon?
 Perhaps it does the way ice cubes do water?
 We should know that a planetary body in space displaces space by the same principal that an ice cube does water in a glass.
 We should also understand that a body in space responds to this displacement by other bodies larger than itself with what we call gravitational pull.
 Gravity is thus the displacement of space and how bodies in space react to this displacement in a curved environment.
 The way for the ice cube in its water is the same way for planets and moons and stars in space.
 Our sun, the ice cube, our solar system the water in the glass.
 Perhaps absence does not displace as does presence; it could not physically, but metaphysically, maybe.
 There are, as I have known, displacements in mind.
 (I recall that my mothers brain was being displaced by the blood that filled one hemisphere after her stroke.)
 My thoughts disgorging other thoughts; blood in the brain pushing it and applying pressure in a way that induces coma.